sysprog21/datalab/README.md

 Your goal is to modify your copy of bits.c so that it passes all the tests in btest without violating any of the coding guidelines.

-Copyright (c) 2001-2011, R. Bryant and D. O'Hallaron, All rights reserved.
+## Copyright information

-Modified by National Cheng Kung University, Taiwan.
+- Copyright (c) 2001-2011, R. Bryant and D. O'Hallaron, All rights reserved.

-## Files:
+- Modified by National Cheng Kung University, Taiwan, in 2018.

-* Makefile	- Makes btest, fshow, and ishow
+## Files

-* README		- This file
+* Makefile	: Makes btest, fshow, and ishow
-* bits.c		- The file you will be modifying and handing in
+* README.md	: This file
-* bits.h		- Header file
+* bits.c	: The file you will be modifying and handing in
-* btest.c		- The main btest program
+* bits.h	: Header file
-    * btest.h	- Used to build btest
+* btest.c	: The main btest program
-    * decl.c	- Used to build btest
+    * btest.h	: Used to build btest
-    * tests.c       - Used to build btest
+    * decl.c	: Used to build btest
-    * tests-header.c- Used to build btest
+    * tests.c   : Used to build btest
-* fshow.c		- Utility for examining floating-point representations
+* fshow.c	: Utility for examining floating-point representations
-* ishow.c		- Utility for examining integer representations
+* ishow.c	: Utility for examining integer representations

 ## Testing with btest